k2bd/action-python-poetry/README.md

 ## Getting started from the template
 1. Rename the `src/action_python_poetry` package.
 1. Globally replace instances of `action-python-poetry` and `action_python_poetry` with your project and package name.
-1. Setup your repo on [CodeCov](https://app.codecov.io/) and add a codecov token to your repo under the `CODECOV_TOKEN` secret.
+1. If your repo is private, set it up on [CodeCov](https://app.codecov.io/) and add a codecov token to your repo under the `CODECOV_TOKEN` secret.
 1. Create and test your action. `__main__.py` in your package will be executed when the action is run.
 1. Update `action.yml`, `README.md`, and `.github/workflows/test-action.yml` to reflect your action's specification.
 1. Update the copyright notice and permissions stuff in `LICENSE`, making sure to retain the original text of both in your distribution according to the MIT license that this template is distributed under.